Nine Employment Trends for 2022

 Technology & Training

 The final employment trend we see is almost a cliché: evolving technology driving change.
 In 2019, no one foresaw the exponential growth of virtual meeting technologies, and that trend shows no sign of abating.
 In the coming years, we will see add-ons to these virtual platforms, and the ability for all to be able to use them.
-Meeting planning, shared software, instant language translators appear to be on the horizon.
+Meeting planning, shared software, and instant language translators appear to be on the horizon.
 Employers need to plan for these changes and be ready to invest in both the hardware for these new systems as well as in the training costs for their teams to become adept at making full use of the investment.

 These are just a few of the employment trends we see continuing into 2022.
 It is certain that new trends will emerge as the year progresses, in response to situations we cannot foresee yet.
 If you have any questions or would like guidance in navigating these tricky waters, please contact HR Service.